What is Positive Self-Talk and How to Practice It?

 The Bottom Line

 Positive self-talk is the first step to linking us to positive outcomes.
 It won’t guarantee that you’ll all of a sudden be able to do everything that was difficult in the past, but it can give you the right mindset to tackle those challenges.
-Coupled with motivational self-talk, positive self-talk can definitely get you places.
+Coupled with motivational self-talk and tools like self-esteem worksheets, positive self-talk can definitely get you places.

-If you’re struggling with too much negative self-talk, however, we recommend consulting a professional that can help you look at the more positive side of things.
+If you’re struggling with too much negative self-talk, however, we recommend consulting a professional who can help you see the more positive side of things.